telerik/ajax-docs/knowledge-base/window-calling-radalert-on-server-without-raising-page-load-event.md

 End Sub
 ````

 However, this approach will raise the Page_Load event.
-In some cases, there might be a specific logic in the Page Load event, which, if executed twice may result in a different outcome.
+In some cases, there might be a specific logic in the Page Load event, which, if executed twice may produce a different outcome.

 ## Solution

-Instead of calling the [RadAlert() server-side method](https://docs.telerik.com/devtools/aspnet-ajax/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog#calling-radalert-from-the-code-behind), call the [radalert() client-side method](https://docs.telerik.com/devtools/aspnet-ajax/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog#calling-radalert-via-javascript) by [registering a StartupScript](https://www.telerik.com/support/kb/aspnet-ajax/details/executing-javascript-code-from-server-side-in-web-forms-and-asp.net-ajax) when the PostBack occurs.
+Instead of calling the Server-Side "[RadAlert()](https://docs.telerik.com/devtools/aspnet-ajax/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog#calling-radalert-from-the-code-behind)", register the Client-Side "[radalert()](https://docs.telerik.com/devtools/aspnet-ajax/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog#calling-radalert-via-javascript)" method [as a StartupScript](https://www.telerik.com/support/kb/aspnet-ajax/details/executing-javascript-code-from-server-side-in-web-forms-and-asp.net-ajax).

-Make sure to have a RadAjaxManager on the Page
+Make sure to have a RadWindowManager on the Page.
+The Server-Side "RadAlert()" and Client-Side "radalert()" methods are part of the RadWindowManager APIs.

 ````XML
 <telerik:RadWindowManager ID="RadWindowManager1" runat="server"></telerik:RadWindowManager>